 What we believe

-Increasing incomes by creating high-productivity jobs is the only durable way to dramatically increase quality of life for people in Africa
+Moving people into high-productivity jobs is the only durable way to dramatically raise quality of life for Africans in poverty.

 Why welfare in Africa matters